EternalllZM/rtd-codz/docs/source/activity_ranks.rst

     :ref:`Exact XP values will never be disclosed to the public in order to prevent abuse or "gaming" the system.`

 .. warning::
     :ref:`Abuse of the XP system is monitored.
-If you are caught abusing the system you may be deranked to a pre-abuse state or reset entirely.`
+Those caught abusing the system may be deranked or reset.`

 Prestige
 -----------------